Lineage Statement:

 AREAS OF SPECIALTY INCLUDE:

-Perinatal Mental Health (e.g. loss, postpartum)
+Perinatal Mental Health (e.g. loss, postpartum, matrescence)

 Recovery & Wellness for Activists/Community Leaders

-Collective/Group-based Trauma
+Collective/Group-based Healing

 Carceral Harm/Coercive Control Recovery (e.g. Spiritual/Religious Trauma)

-Intergenerational Conflict & Trauma
+Intergenerational Conflict & Trauma (e.g. Parenting Support, Inner Child Work)

 LGBTQIA+